eszterkv/sms/README.md

 - `ALLOWED_PHONE_NUMBER`: Your phone number that is allowed to send messages

 Phone numbers must be in `+XXXXXXXXXXXX` format (e.g. `+12345678901`)

+## Known caveats

+- If you have an international number, replies come from a generic Twilio phone number, not the `TWILIO_PHONE_NUMBER` you set up in the Twilio dashboard.

 ## License